-You won’t be needing winter clothes when you pack for Puerto Rico.
-Since you’ll be spending much of your time on Puerto Rico’s beautiful beaches, you really don’t need to overload your luggage.
-Bring more than one swimsuit instead, light clothes, toiletries, and necessary travel accessories.
+You won’t need winter clothes when you pack for Puerto Rico.
+And since you’ll be spending a lot of your time on Puerto Rico’s beautiful beaches, you really don’t need to overload your luggage.
+Instead, just bring a few swimsuits, light clothes, toiletries, and necessary travel accessories.

 Consider What You’ll Be Doing

 If you’re planning to go to conventions, restaurants, clubs, and Puerto Rico’s museums, then your bag will look different than the bag of a beach lover.
-Keep in mind the dress code for restaurants, shopping malls, and museums will require different clothing than walking around Old San Juan or visiting the beach, and make sure your bag matches your to-do list on the island.
+Keep in mind the dress code for restaurants, shopping malls, and museums — it will require different clothing than walking around Old San Juan or visiting the beach.

 🧳 Read Next: Colorado Packing List